Alta Ski Area Resort Guide - Real Reviews From Real Skiers

 It’s important to understand one thing about Alta.
 If you can see it, you can ski it.
 Unless it’s roped off, obviously.
 Runs aren’t marked as clearly as they are at some other resorts, and you should embrace that freedom.
 Hike up Baldy, hit the High Traverse, and when you look over the edge and feel a line calling to you, take it.
 That’s how you’ll get the most out of Alta.

-Eating out in Alta
+Eating Out in Alta Ski Area

 There’s no large strip of restaurants or main town in Alta - they save most of their real estate for skiing.
 But the few restaurants nearby are nothing to turn your nose up at.
 Just at the base of the mountain, you’ll first run into the Goldminer’s Daughter.
 Whether you’re just starting out your day, hoping for a coffee, or fueling up at lunch with their famous pizza, Goldminer’s is a classic stop.
 If you walk or ski your way up the bunny hill, you’ll find yourself at the Rustler Lodge, which boasts unparalleled fine dining with views to match.
 There are plenty of on-mountain options as well, located conveniently near major lifts.
 Alf’s, Collin’s, and Watson’s serve as both restaurants and warming huts during the famous Alta snowstorms.